anniejocain/signalback/README.md

 ### Settings

-Perma settings are held in the settings module file.
+Roundup settings are held in the settings module file.
 Copy the example and fill in as you see fit.

 Use the 'Client ID' and 'Client Secret' previously acquired as 'WP_CLIENT_ID' and 'WP_CLIENT_SECRET'